-This post is based on the original post at facebook page, “Archive of Tamils in Norway”, on 25th June 2020.
+This post is based on the original post on the Facebook page, “Archive of Tamils in Norway”, on 25th June 2020.

 What is archival material?

-Traditionally, a document refer to a paper.
-But from electronic era, a document is technology neutral and independent.
-So, an archival document can be found in variety of information carriers.
-They can for instance be readable text on paper, digital material in databases, maps, drawings, photos, film, audio tapes and more.
-The difference between “பதிவேடு” and “ஆவணம்” is (1) active archive “பதிவேடு”, which is in daily use in the organisation that creates the archive (records creator/ பதிவேட்டை உருவாக்கியவர்) and (2) terminated, historical archive “ஆவணம்”, ie archive that is out of use of the records creator.
+Traditionally, a document refers to a paper.
+But from the electronic era, a document is technology-neutral and independent.
+So, an archival document can be found in a variety of information carriers.
+They can for instance be readable text on paper, digital material in databases, maps, drawings, photos, film, audiotapes and more.
+The difference between “பதிவேடு” and “ஆவணம்” is (1) active archive “பதிவேடு”, which is in daily use in the organisation that creates the archive (records creator/ பதிவேட்டை உருவாக்கியவர்) and (2) terminated, historical archive “ஆவணம்”, an ie archive that is out of the use of the records creator.
 So, old and terminated archives that are around 5-8 years old are given to an archival institution.

-Below are few examples of different kinds of documents.
-Please note that I have only taken few examples to demonstrate different kinds of information carriers.
+Below are a few examples of different kinds of documents.
+Please note that I have only taken a few examples to demonstrate different kinds of information carriers.

-Document: Letter Records creator/ பதிவேட்டு உருவாக்குனர்: Norwegian Tamil Health Organisation Traditionally, this will be in paper.
-But now it is publied digitally.
-This is an example for active archive at the organization.
+Document: Letter Records creator/ பதிவேட்டு உருவாக்குனர்: Norwegian Tamil Health Organisation Traditionally, this will be on paper.
+But now it is published digitally.
+This is an example of an active archive at the organization.
 This document is still relevant and in use.): Arkivskaper: